Learn more about PRISM

 Read our publication

-Cell lines are mixed into assay-ready pools of 20-25 cell lines based on doubling time similarity.
-Pools of cell lines are then frozen so they can be easily thawed for screening.
+• Mixed together by doubling time into pools of 20-25 cell lines.
+Pools of cell lines are then frozen in Assay-ready pools so they can be easily thawed for screening.

-Test agents are added to 384-well plates at 8 doses with 3-fold dilutions and screened in triplicate against pooled cell lines for 5 days.
-At the end of incubation, cells are lysed, and mRNA is isolated.
-Barcode sequences are amplified by PCR and quantified using a Luminex FlexMap 3D® scanner.
+Test agents are added to 384-well plates at 8 doses with 3-fold dilutions and screened in triplicate.
+At the end of incubation, cells are lysed, and mRNA or gDNA is isolated.
+Barcode sequences are amplified by PCR and quantified using a Luminex FlexMap 3D® scanner or NextGen sequencing.
 Relative barcode abundance (compared to vehicle control) is then used to generate cell line sensitivity profiles for each test agent and concentration tested.
+Once we have the PRISM sensitivity profiles, we do univariate and multivariate modeling to identify the most correlated features to your drug.

 • Drug A at dose (7 pt. dose with 3-fold dilutions) alone